Welian95/Code-library/README.md

 # README

 ### This is my github-library, to learn thinks like git, python and more.
-This README is for using git and its in german.
+This README is for using git and its mostly in german.

 # Installation